apache/allura/Allura/docs/platform_tour.rst

 The Context Object
 ---------------------------------------------------

-The Pylons "context" object `c` has several properties which are automatically set for each request:
+The "context" object `c` has several properties which are automatically set for each request:

 project